National innovation system: Origins of term

-A country’s innovative performance largely depends on how these actors relate to each other as elements of a collective system of knowledge creation and use as well as the technologies they use.
+A country’s innovative performance largely depends on how these actors relate to each other as elements of a collective system of knowledge creation and use as well as the technologies they use.Innovation performance of national innovation systems is often benchmarked using indicator frameworks such as the European Innovation Scoreboard (EIS), which compares countries using a set of performance indicators.

+Recent research has proposed approaches for aligning open innovation measurement with EIS indicators to assess how open innovation contributes to innovation ecosystems and innovation performance.
 For example, public research institutes, academia and industry serve as research producers carrying out research and development (R&D) activities.
 On the other hand, governments either central or regional play the role of coordinator among research producers in terms of their policy instruments, visions and perspectives for the future.
 Furthermore, in order to promote innovation the different innovative actors must have strong links with each other based on a strong level of trust and governments should promote and activate trust among the different innovation actors.
 The links can take the form of joint research, personnel exchanges, crosspatenting, and purchase of equipment.
 Finally, NSI are shaped by distinct socio-cultural qualities of national communities.
 Therefore, there are national trajectories of innovativeness, technology orientation and learning, which results in each nation, either highly developed or not, having some kind of NSI, no matter if working well or not.
 Furthermore, the success factors of NSI have been seen by many scholars in the creation of supportive institutions and organizations (with a key role of education) and collaboration links Bridging Scales in Innovation Policies throughout the various elements that constitute a NSI.
 Examples include public R&D and companies, as well as common objectives and innovative cultures of agents, altogether entailing self/reinforcing progress and synergies.
 Differences in the structures and strategies of NSI among various economically successful countries indicate, however, that there is no universal best practise recipe.